firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 ### Field-Weakening & High-Load Limits

 - Stock 85150 MOSFETs overheat quickly once you layer 45 A of field weakening on top of 105–120 A battery and 150–175 A phase requests; riders chasing higher ERPMs swap in HY/HSBL Toll packages with hotplate reflow or back FW down to ~50 A at 87 % duty.[^20]
+- Compact 6-FET Ubox stages still implode around 280 A phase / 550 A absolute with ~60 A of field weakening, so treat them as 250 A-class hardware even if cooling and wiring suggest otherwise.[^6fet-280]
 - 85240 hardware is happiest at 20 S—one HY-revision board tolerated 21 S, but pushing to 22 S without auditing supporting components risks the same runaway failures seen on overloaded 12-FET stages.[^22]
 - Heavy riders continue blowing 85/250 units even with gentle ramps, so dual-motor “fat VESC” upgrades or derated current ceilings remain the conservative path for >20 S commuters.[^18]
+- Rogerio’s latest log shows another refreshed 85××× failing around 250 A, reinforcing why the community keeps daily targets near 200 A battery / 300 A phase even on updated hardware.[^rogerio-250]

 ## Thermal & Packaging Playbook